Munster 24-24 Toulouse (AET): Defending champions win dramatic European Cup quarter-final on penalty shootout

 Shorn of five starters in prop Dave Kilcoyne (neck), second row Tadhg Beirne (thigh), No 8 Gavin Coombes (ankle), flanker John Hodnett (knee) and wing Andrew Conway (knee), Munster began brightly with ball in hand but were halted early on for a neck roll at the ruck near the Toulouse 22.

-O'Mahony led a counter-ruck down the other end as Munster carved out a spell of territory, with the Irish province then kicking to the corner after Toulouse went off feet - a decision which saw Kendellen do brilliantly to power over for the opening try of the tie.
+O'Mahony led a counter-ruck down the other end as Munster carved out a spell of territory, with the Irish province then kicking to the corner after Toulouse went off feet - a decision which saw Kendellen do brilliantly to power over for the opening try of the tie on 10 minutes.

 The Toulouse response was immediate as centre Pierre Fouyssac sprinted through on a lethal line-break, and though Munster scrambled to put him to ground, Ntamack - after dropping the ball initially - scooped up and stretched to score, with the score surviving as TMO check for a knock on.